 - If a nesting turtle is encountered, it is important that participants follow the instructions of the Rescue Staff.

-- If a hatch-out is imminent, our rescue staff will provide you with specific instructions on where to stand to observe the emergence.
-Following their direction is paramount, as the health and safety the hatchlings and the integrity of our data must not be compromised.
+- If a hatch-out is imminent, our rescue staff will provide you with specific instructions on where they need you be to observe the emergence.
+Following their direction is paramount, as the health and safety of the hatchlings and the integrity of our data must not be compromised.